zeplin/connected-components-docs/docs/gettingStarted/VUE.md

 <img src="../../img/zeplinConnectedComponent-vue.png" alt="Connected component in Zeplin" width="600" />

+For further information on how components are analyzed by the Vue.js plugin, check out the [repository](https://github.com/politico/zeplin-cli-connect-plugin-vue).

 ## 5. Add links _(Optional)_

 Connected Components also lets you add links to various sources like your Storybook, repository, wiki and so on.
 In the screenshot above, notice that we have links to GitHub and Storybook.